FBI Advises Deleting PaladinVPN, DewVPN, MaskVPN, and More

 In early April 2024, Microsoft, sounded the alarm on PaladinVPN through its Windows Defender security suite, cautioning users that the VPN service was potentially masquerading as a trojan on Windows-based PCs.

 This forced PaladinVPN’s team to log a complaint with the software giant on April 24, 2024, terming the move as erroneous.
-Further, the vendor advised its customers to ignore the warning by claiming its VPN was safe and referred them to VPNCentral’s review of the service.
+Further, the vendor advised its customers to ignore the warning by claiming its VPN was safe and referred them to our review of the service, which we have removed since then.

 Shortly after, on May 15, 2024, PaladinVPN unexpectedly shut down its service and listed its domain for sale for US$10,000.
 Surprisingly, the rest of the involved VPNs stopped functioning around the same time.